 Create a tech lab for startups and entrepreneurs.
 Not only does this provide a community space for people to develop ideas and build businesses, but the mall offers a great benefit to the entrepreneurs: people to test their products.
 A mall in San Francisco opened a similar concept, Bespoke, over a year ago and has seen a significant increase in shoppers with the help of this space.

 Millennials, and even many Boomers, are reverting back to walkable communities and looking for places that provide a true “live, work, play” environment.
 So why not turn that empty anchor space into micro apartments like one of America's oldest malls did?
 Or create an assisted living facility, providing seniors easy access to shopping and entertainment.

 Today, a mall needs to create and provide unique experiences for shoppers.
 If an existing enclosed mall still has the demographics, but continues to struggle, then it’s time to re-market the square footage.
 As we are all well aware, online shopping creates less of a reason to step foot inside an actual store; so why not create an exciting space within the mall other than retail?
 Think outside the traditional retail box, and create destinations for living, working, and/or recreation.

 Long story short, it’s time to give customers a compelling reason to visit the mall, rather than buying a new shirt and snacking on a food court hot dog.

 by Jessica Neal

-Jess is a driven project manager focusing on retail and mixed use environments.
+Jessica is a driven designer with a diverse project experience and portfolio.
 She has a love and talent for bridging the gap between architecture and interior design.
 When she's not at work, she's likely thinking about or planning her next trip; her favorite vacation spot is Dublin, Ireland.